Fidelity Before Structure: Verbatim Chunks Beat Lossy Artifact Extraction in Long-Conversation LLM Memory: Temporal Questions as a Fidelity Probe

-\paragraph{Why Baselines Fall Short on Temporal Reasoning.} The consistently low performance of baselines on temporal questions (RAG: 12.1\%, GraphRAG: 3.1\%, Summarization: 0.6\%) can be attributed to several factors: \begin{itemize} \item \textbf{RAG (Chunk-based):} Standard RAG systems typically chunk conversations or documents into fixed-size segments.
+\paragraph{Why Baselines Fall Short on Temporal Reasoning.} The consistently low performance of baselines on temporal questions (RAG: 14.0\%, GraphRAG: 7.5\%, Summarization: 0.9\%; Table~\ref{tab:locomo_results}) can be attributed to several factors: \begin{itemize} \item \textbf{RAG (Chunk-based):} Standard RAG systems typically chunk conversations or documents into fixed-size segments.
 Temporal information, such as specific dates or sequences of events, can easily be fragmented across chunk boundaries, making it difficult for retrieval to reconstruct the full temporal context.
 The lack of explicit temporal indexing or relational understanding means that chunks are retrieved based on semantic similarity, which often overlooks the critical temporal dimension. \item \textbf{GraphRAG (Community Summarization):} While GraphRAG constructs a sophisticated knowledge graph, its reliance on community detection and summarization for higher-level queries often leads to the generalization of information.
 Specific dates, times, or precise event sequences are frequently summarized away or absorbed into broader thematic summaries, losing the granular temporal detail necessary for answering precise temporal questions.
 The emphasis on conceptual relationships can inadvertently obscure the temporal ordering of events. \item \textbf{Summarization:} Directly compressing conversation history into summaries fundamentally operates on a lossy principle.
-Temporal details are often considered less "important" than core facts or decisions by the summarization LLM, leading to their omission or vague representation.
-Iterative summarization, in particular, exacerbates this issue, as temporal markers are progressively lost with each compression pass, leading to recursive information decay for time-sensitive data. \end{itemize} In contrast, CogCanvas's \textbf{verbatim-grounded artifact extraction} directly addresses these limitations by preserving explicit temporal markers as structured \textsc{KeyFact}s.
-Our ablation study (Table~\ref{tab:component_ablation}) confirms that the temporal advantage (32.7\% vs.\ RAG 12.1\%, +20.6pp) stems primarily from this extraction mechanism, which ensures time-sensitive information is retained as grounded artifacts.
-The key insight is that \textit{preserving} temporal information during extraction matters more than \textit{connecting} it through graph structure.
+Temporal details are often considered less ``important'' than core facts or decisions by the summarization LLM, leading to their omission or vague representation.
+Iterative summarization, in particular, exacerbates this issue, as temporal markers are progressively lost with each compression pass, leading to recursive information decay for time-sensitive data. \end{itemize} All three failure modes are instances of the same write-time quantity---how much temporal source information survives in the store---and they place each system on the fidelity spectrum of \S\ref{sec:discussion}.
+Artifact extraction sits in the middle of that spectrum: its structured date attributes and verbatim quotes preserve the temporal markers the extractor notices, hence its lead over the timestamp-less and summarization-based baselines; everything it fails to notice is lost before any query arrives, hence its 19.0pp deficit against timestamp-marked verbatim chunks (Table~\ref{tab:locomo_results}).
+The category-level lesson matches the paper's headline result: \emph{preserving} temporal wording matters more than \emph{connecting} it through graph structure---and keeping all of it beats extracting some of it.